ste-h/R6-Weather-Forecast/README.md

 ### Additional improvements

 For the future, I'd implement a service class to handle HTTP request logic, and not call the API directly from the controller.
 The current implementation was just to keep the logic simple and straightforward for this small app.

-I would likely use additional styling libraries on the frontend, but I wanted to keep the app as simple as possible.
+I would likely use additional styling libraries on the frontend, but minimal styling was needed and I wanted to keep the app as simple as possible.

-Currently forecasting the next 5 days is hardcoded, but the app could be extended to allow users to select the number of days to forecast, then the console output and frontend could be updated to handle a dynamic number of days.
+Currently forecasting the next 5 days is hardcoded, but the app could be extended to allow users to select the number of days to forecast.
+The console output and frontend could be updated to handle a dynamic number of days.